 Transdisciplinary Trauma Studies: Trauma Through Contemporary and Historical Perspectives

 Individual and collective traumas are increasingly at the heart of social and political decision-making in different parts of the world.
-Different forms of trauma shape our perception of the social reality, ranging from #MeToo and BlackLivesMatter to the Stolen Generations and the Holocaust, the pandemic, and climate-catastrophes.
+Different forms of trauma shape our perception of social reality, ranging from #MeToo and BlackLivesMatter to the Stolen Generations and the Holocaust, the pandemic, and climate catastrophes.
 They impact the ways we recognize and remember but also forget and silence past and present injustices.
-The divergent attitudes towards these traumatic experiences determine both how our societies currently look like and how they will look like in the future.
+The divergent attitudes towards these traumatic experiences determine both how our societies currently look and how they will look in the future.
 The comprehensive assessment of different facets of trauma is thus urgent.

 The field of Transdisciplinary Trauma Studies represents the new tendencies in the intersecting areas studying trauma in the 21st century.
 The necessity to incorporate diverse perspectives on trauma coming from different cultures as well as different academic disciplines prompts the need for re-conceptualizing the field of trauma studies.

 The proposed course is part of a longer curricular/training initiative; the initiative of a new program in Transdisciplinary Trauma Studies.
 The course thus is mapping the results of a new research field in teaching, providing information on the newest developments of trauma research, and bringing together approaches from across disciplines such as cultural studies, psychology, history, computer science, gender studies, human rights, and beyond.